 On January 1, 2008, Bronson Parsons was walking along Highway 200 in East Missoula when he was struck and killed in a hit and run accident.
 Ten hours later, Montana Highway Patrol stopped Katie Garding near the scene because she had a cracked windshield.
-However, she was quickly released when law enforcement realized there was no damage to her car’s front end where they would expect to see significant damage had her car been the one that hit Parsons.
+However, she was quickly released when law enforcement realized there was no damage to her car’s front end where they would expect to see significant damage had her car hit Parsons.

-Arguments in Support of her Innocence
+Arguments in support of her innocence

 Based on these findings, on September 15, 2015, MTIP filed a Petition for Post-Conviction Relief, which was denied by District Judge John Larson.
-MTIP appealed Judge Larson’s ruling to the Montana Supreme Court; it affirmed on June 23, 2020.
+MTIP appealed Judge Larson’s ruling to the Montana Supreme Court; the court affirmed on June 23, 2020.
 Having exhausted all remedies in state court, MTIP filed a Petition for Writ of Habeas Corpus in federal court on July 12, 2020.

 Katie Garding on working with MTIP:

-Garding is a daughter, sister, mom, artist, and dog-lover.
+Katie is a daughter, sister, mom, artist, and dog-lover.

-Her oldest son, Carson, is 18-years-old and has lived with his grandparents since Garding’s wrongful incarceration.
+Her oldest son, Carson, is 18-years-old and has lived with his grandparents since Katie’s wrongful incarceration.
 Her other son was just a baby when she was wrongfully convicted; she selflessly gave him up for adoption upon being sentenced to prison.

-Garding is a talented artist.
+Katie is a talented artist.
 She frequently sends her family paintings.

 She was also a member of the Prison PAWS program at the Montana Women’s Prison where she trained dogs and mentored other women in the program.
-Garding was in the program from 2014 to early 2021.
+Katie was in the program from 2014 to early 2021.

-“It’s a dog training facility, but it’s kind of a little bit more about us—it’s rehabilitating us to be productive members in society,” Garding said.
+“It’s a dog training facility, but it’s kind of a little bit more about us—it’s rehabilitating us to be productive members in society,” Katie said.
 “It’s really cool because we’re giving back to the community and keeping dogs in their homes, and then at the end of the month, we get to meet the dog’s parents.
 We spend a couple of hours with them talking about their training.”

-In October 2020, Garding was up for parole.
+In October 2020, Katie was up for parole.
 She was not granted parole, but she was recommended pre-release.
 She was accepted into the women’s community correctional facility, Passages, in Billings, and in February 2021, she signed papers accepting her bed.

 The Garding family was overjoyed following the announcement of pre-release because parents always feared they would die before she was released.